 This Vegan Edamame Pesto is so easy to make and pairs beautifully with soba noodles to make a delicious salad absolutely brimming with plant-based goodness!

-Dale Berning Sawa said “the combination of lemon juice and soy gives it a wonderfully satisfying ponzu kick”, and because of all the delicious Japanese flavours in here, I love to eat it with soba noodles!
+My recipe for this Vegan Edamame Pesto was featured in the UK national newspaper The Guardian as it was one of the winning entries to their pesto recipe competition.
+You can read the article here.
+Dale Berning Sawa said “the combination of lemon juice and soy gives it a wonderfully satisfying ponzu kick”, and because of all the delicious Japanese flavours in here, I decided it would be great served with soba noodles.

-It’s really quick and easy to make, and as this dish is best eaten cold (soba noodles are usually served cold in Japan), it also makes a perfect packed lunch!
+As this edamame pesto and soba noodle salad is best eaten cold (as mentioned earlier, soba noodles are often served cold in Japan), it also makes a perfect make-ahead packed lunch!

 If you try out this recipe or anything else from my blog, I’d love for you to take a photo and tag it #rhiansrecipes on Instagram!
 It would really make my day to see what you come up with!

 - 2 portions soba noodles (ensure gluten-free if necessary)

 - 150g (5oz) edamame